marcotrumpet/my_custom_lints/mason_custom_lints/README.md

 # my_custom_lint

-This package will check the class name of files ending with the following values `bloc`,.
+This package will check the class name of files ending with the following values `blocx`,`bloc`,.

 Testing project from [this video](https://www.youtube.com/watch?v=Okg1Os-gtbo) from [Invertase](https://invertase.io).